UpsyJr/RaspberryPiFullyCompatibleWithScripts/README.md

 ```bash
 sudo nano passwd
 ```
-and we have to look for pi:x:1000:1000 and etc. Uncoment this line!
+and we have to look for pi :x: 1000:1000 and etc. Comment this line

 Then
 ```bash